dodikk/iGuard/README.md

 iGuard
 ======

-A set of primitives to help securing iOS applications
+A set of primitives to help securing iOS applications.
+Most are based on the book by Johnatan Zdiarski.

+License : BSD